thephpleague/csv/docs/9.0/connections/controls.md

 ## The escape character

 This is PHP specific control character which sometimes interfere with CSV parsing and writing.
-It is recommanded in version preceding `9.2.0` to never change its defaut value unless you do understand its usage and its consequences.
+It is recommended in version preceding `9.2.0` to never change its defaut value unless you do understand its usage and its consequences.

 ### Description